 When you run a small business, you discover that you never actually stop selling.
-Wherever you meet your customers or potential customers - at your place of business, in the street, in their premises, in the pub, at Chamber of Commerce meetings - you are selling.
+Wherever you meet your customers or potential customers - at your place of business, in the street, in their premises, in the pub, at South Dublin County Enterprise Board events - you are selling.
 This is even more the case in smaller communities, where you are known by a greater proportion of the population.

 Selling operates at several different levels simultaneously:

-- You are creating a relationship of friendship and trust with the customer.
-At the end of the day, people buy from people they like. - You are exploring the customer's world, mindset, wants and expectations. - You are establishing a communication channel based on mutual respect. - You are bridging the gap between what the customer wants and what you can deliver. - You are offering your services as a problem-solver. - You are building the foundations for a fruitful long-term business partnership.
+- " You are creating a relationship of friendship and trust with the customer.
+At the end of the day, - " You are exploring the customer's world, mindset, wants and expectations. - " You are establishing a communication channel based on mutual respect. - " You are bridging the gap between what the customer wants and what you can deliver. - you are offering your services as a problem solver. - " You are building the foundations for a fruitful long-term business partnership.